diku-dk/futhark-website/performance.rst

 where Futhark lives in the performance space.
 This is done by comparing performance on fairly simple programs to hand-written implementations or other high-quality GPU languages or libraries.
+Such a comparison mostly demonstrates the efficiency basic compilation, as these programs are too small and simple to benefit from the ability of the Futhark compiler to significantly restructure the original program and its data representations through *loop fusion* and the like.

 The graphs show the input size on the *x*-axis, and the resulting runtime in microseconds on the *y*-axis.
 All runtimes are averaged